Safron09/AlnaClub/alnaclub_root/README.txt

 8. Enchance code for the register.html by looping throuh common elements
 9. Register.html role selected dropdown starts with an empty line 10 __str__() models for better representation of object and debug
+11. Sanitize and Protect Forms.py from SQL and CSRF attacks
+12. Forms.py User Friendly error messags.
+Log Errors to a specific log file